-- The architectural style, materials and window design should match and complement the original house. - Side windows in neighbouring properties should not be unacceptably overshadowed - 3.1.8.
+- The front wall of an extension should not usually be flush with the front wall of the house as the toothing of old and new brickwork usually looks unsightly.
+A setback of as little as half a brick length will allow a neat join. - Extensions should not project forward of the front elevation. - The architectural style, materials and window design should match and complement the original house. - Side windows in neighbouring properties should not be unacceptably overshadowed - 3.1.8.
 Semi-detached properties are normally designed as a symmetrical pair, in form and detail.
 An extension to a semi-detached house which is poorly designed can unbalance the symmetry of the properties and disrupt the original design.
-To avoid this, extensions to semi-detached properties should not be excessively wide, match and complement the original detailing, ideally set back from the front elevation and not dominate the dwelling to detract from the original character. - 3.1.9.
+To avoid this, extensions to semi-detached properties should not be excessively wide, match and complement the original detailing, ideally be set back from the front elevation and not dominate the dwelling to detract from the original character.
+The roof design of extensions should match the main roof of the semi-detached pair. - 3.1.9.
 Side extensions can result in a tall expanse of brick in close proximity to the side elevations of adjacent properties, which can affect certain habitable room windows.
 Therefore, setting two storey side extensions off the boundary also helps to minimise the potential impact to neighbouring properties with regard to privacy, loss of light and overbearing.
 Habitable room windows should be avoided in the side elevation facing neighbouring boundaries. - 3.1.10.
 Any garage or parking space that would be required by the extended property, to comply with Council's Parking Standards, should be retained or provided satisfactorily within the site.
 A side extension should not result in the loss of existing off-street car parking unless adequate provision exists elsewhere within the residential curtilage.